Juwilson24/Juwilson24.github.io/index.md

 ## About Me

 Hello my name is Julian Wilson
-I am an awesome student at Lehigh, you should hire me!
+I student-athlete at Lehigh majoring in Finance

 <!-- Upload your own photo and change the path -->